-The new Cabinet is an apparent move to regain the confidence of both Greeks and the financial markets, but Prime Minister George Papandreou's hopes for party unity ahead of the government reshuffle fell apart after two prominent deputies resigned from his ruling Socialist party.
+The establishment of a new Cabinet is an apparent move to regain the confidence of both Greeks and the financial markets, but Papandreou's hopes for party unity ahead of the reshuffle fell apart after two of his party's prominent deputies resigned.

 The prime minister has faced withering public criticism over the new five-year package of cuts to spending that creditors have demanded in return for continued funding from the $155 billion international bailout.
 Market turmoil reflects waning confidence that Papandreou can win the austerity vote.